How to Get a Ladies Garment Trading License in Dubai

 Dubai South Free Zone has emerged as a compelling commercial and logistics hub for traders seeking proximity to Al Maktoum International Airport, competitive operating costs, and a streamlined business setup environment that supports both new entrants and scaling enterprises.

-The licence is classified as a Trading Licence within the Trading category, issued by Dubai South Business Hub Free Zone.
-This classification allows the licence holder to engage in commercial trade activities related to womenswear without restriction to a single channel, meaning the same entity can operate wholesale supply chains and retail distribution under one licence structure.
+The license is classified as a Trading License within the Trading category, issued by Dubai South Business Hub Free Zone.
+This classification allows the license holder to engage in commercial trade activities related to womenswear without restriction to a single channel, meaning the same entity can operate wholesale supply chains and retail distribution under one license structure.

-Dubai South Business Hub Free Zone serves as both the issuing authority and the operational base, providing licence holders with access to the free zone's infrastructure, logistics connectivity, and business support services.
+Dubai South Business Hub Free Zone serves as both the issuing authority and the operational base, providing license holders with access to the free zone's infrastructure, logistics connectivity, and business support services.

 Investors attracted by the UAE's business-friendly environment will note that 100% foreign ownership is permitted within Dubai South Free Zone, removing the need for a local sponsor or partner.
 This is a significant advantage for overseas nationals who want full control of their trading operation from day one.